MystenLabs/sui/doc/src/learn/sui-glossary.md

 ### Single-writer objects

 Single-writer objects are owned by one account.
 In Sui, transactions affecting only single-writer objects owned by the same account may proceed with only a check of the sender’s account, greatly speeding transaction times.

+### Sui

+Sui refers to the blockchain, its currency, and the [open source project](https://github.com/MystenLabs/sui/) as a whole.

 ### Total order